Fast-neutron reactor: Resources

 As the perception of the reserves of uranium ore in the 1960s was rather low, and the rate that nuclear power was expected to take over baseload generation, through the 1960s and 1970s fast breeder reactors were considered to be the solution to the world's energy needs.
 Using twice-through processing, a fast breeder increases the energy capacity of known ore deposits, meaning that existing ore sources would last hundreds of years.
 The disadvantage to this approach is that the breeder reactor has to be fed fuel that must be treated in a spent fuel treatment plant.
 It was widely expected that this would still be below the price of enriched uranium as demand increased and known resources dwindled.

 Through the 1970s, experimental breeder designs were examined, especially in the US, France and the USSR.
 However, this coincided with a crash in uranium prices.
 The expected increased demand led mining companies to expand supply channels, which came online just as the rate of reactor construction stalled in the mid-1970s.
 The resulting oversupply caused fuel prices to decline from about US$40 per pound in 1980 to less than $20 by 1984.
 Breeders produced fuel that was much more expensive, on the order of $100 to $160, and the few units that reached commercial operation proved to be economically unfeasible.

 Advantages

 Fast reactors are widely seen as an essential development because of several advantages over moderated designs.
-The most studied and built Fast reactor type is the Sodium-cooled fast reactor.
-Some of the advantages of this design are discussed below; other designs such as the Lead-cooled fast reactor have similar advantages.
+The most studied and built fast reactor type is the sodium-cooled fast reactor.
+Some of the advantages of this design are discussed below; other designs such as the lead-cooled fast reactor and FMSR, Fast Molten Salt Reactor have similar advantages.